8 Tips: Sobriety Through the Holidays

-As much as the end of the year brings people together with Halloween parties in October, Thanksgiving dinner in November, and a plethora of holidays in December such as Christmas, Hanukkah, and Kwanzaa, it can also be an overwhelming time.
-This is especially true for those battling a substance use disorder (SUD) or an alcohol use disorder (AUD).
-Or perhaps an individual in recovery who may get triggered by the festivities.
+The end of the year brings people together with Halloween parties in October, Thanksgiving dinner in November, and a plethora of holidays in December such as Christmas, Hanukkah, and Kwanzaa.
+These events can be exciting and sometimes overwhelming.
+The latter is especially true for those battling a substance use disorder or an alcohol use disorder.
+Or perhaps for an individual in recovery who may get triggered by the festivities.
 Maintaining sobriety through the holidays may be challenging, but it is possible with effort, focus, and support.

 Direct social pressure is a scenario that involves an individual offering you an opportunity to drink or simply when an individual directly offers you a drink.

 Indirect social pressure is a scenario that involves you being around others consuming alcohol, causing you to feel tempted to drink (although no one has offered you a drink).